colin-gourlay/sundown-sessions/src/content/releases/d/dexys-midnight-runners/too-rye-ay/index.md

 ---
 ## About

-Too-Rye-Ay is the second studio album by Birmingham soul pop group Dexys Midnight Runners, released on Mercury Records in 1982.
+*Too-Rye-Ay* showcased the band's new Celtic soul sound, combining fiddles, accordions, and Kevin Rowland's passionate, raw vocal style.

 It reached number two on the UK Albums Chart and included the worldwide number-one hit 'Come On Eileen'.
-The album showcased the band's new Celtic soul sound, combining fiddles, accordions, and Kevin Rowland's passionate, raw vocal style.